*Whilst we do not foresee any major changes to the information provided below, please be aware that some information may be subject to changes*

 We recommend that all exchange students visit the UK Visas and Immigration (UKVI) 'Do I need visa?' website to check whether you need a visa to study in the UK.
 Whether you need a visa will depend on your nationality, the length of your intended stay and other factors.

 Should you have questions or uncertainty after checking the UK Visas and Immigration (UKVI) 'Do I need visa?' website Durham's Student Immigration Service will be able to assist.
-You can contact them via the website if needed.

 Two common visa routes for exchange students are: